eventport/docs/formats.md

-  'FACEBOOK': '2',              // The photo is used as Facebook cover photo 'FLYER_FRONT': '3',           // The front side of the event flyer 'FLYER_BACK': '4',            // The back side of the event flyer 'PUBLISHER_NEWSLETTER': '5'   // The photo is used in the publisher newsletter };
+  'FACEBOOK': '2',              // The photo is used as Facebook cover photo 'FLYER_FRONT': '3',           // The front side of the event flyer 'FLYER_BACK': '4',            // The back side of the event flyer 'PUBLISHER_NEWSLETTER': '5',  // The photo is used in the publisher newsletter 'HOMEPAGE_MAIN_PHOTO': '6'    // The main photo for the homepage.
+Only one photo has this purpose.
+};
 ```